AlexLeung/auto-cardanode/README.md

 ___________
 Dev Notes:
+- Work on this in VSCode.
+Once cloned, you can build the code by running in sequence
+  - `yarn set version berry`
+  - `yarn install`
+  - `yarn add -D @yarnpkg/pnpify`
+  - `yarn pnpify --sdk vscode`
+  - `yarn remove @yarnpkg/pnpify`
+  - `yarn ts-monorepo`
+  - Next in vscode at the bottom right with a typscript file open
+    - click the typescript version
+    - click `Select TypeScript Version`
+    - click `Use Workspace Version pnpify` which will use a custom ts language server which understands how to resolve the Yarn v2 Plug-n-Play dependency system.
+  - To inspect some 3rd party package's definitions you need to [yarn unplug](https://yarnpkg.com/cli/unplug) the library first
 - Currently working on https://www.pulumi.com/docs/tutorials/kubernetes/gke/
 - Currently looking into https://hub.docker.com/r/cardanobay/cardano-node as a potential base.
 Github is here https://github.com/cardanobay/cardano-node **EDIT:** realized I can just use [inputoutput/cardano-node](https://hub.docker.com/r/inputoutput/cardano-node) from Docker Hub.
 IOG actually has a Github Action which pushes the CLI to Docker Hub upon each commit.
 See [here](https://github.com/input-output-hk/cardano-node/blob/master/.buildkite/pipeline.yml#L29) and [here](https://github.com/input-output-hk/cardano-node/blob/master/.buildkite/docker-build-push.nix#L40).
 - Also learning about K8s in general XD https://www.tutorialspoint.com/kubernetes/kubernetes_jobs.htm